davidroman1914/vmware-mcp-server/README.md

 ## VM Template Management

 The server supports listing and deploying VMs from templates.
+Based on analysis of the [Ansible vmware_guest module](https://github.com/ansible-collections/community.vmware/blob/main/plugins/modules/vmware_guest.py), VMware has two main types of templates:

+### **Template Types:**

+1. **VM Templates** - Regular VMs converted to templates
-VM templates are regular VMs in vCenter that have been converted to templates (they have a `template` property set to `True`).
+   - These are VMs with `template` property set to `True`
+   - They appear in the VM inventory
+   - Deployed using `CloneVM_Task` API (same as VM cloning)

+2. **Content Library Templates** - Advanced templates stored in Content Libraries
+   - These are "pure templates" designed for template management
+   - Stored in Content Libraries with URNs like `urn:vapi:com.vmware.content.library.Item:...`
+   - Deployed using `DeployTemplate` API (different from cloning)

-### List Templates
+### **Template Detection:**

+Our server intelligently detects both types:

 ```json
 {